-🕸 SILCS Simul ation Setup: 3fly_silcs Go to Home 🏠 🌣 Setup Project Name 3fly_siles Gimulation Remote Server silcsserver (silcsbio@192.168.1.237) Project Location /home/silcsbio/silcsbio/projects/silcs.20220522.xAjA Click to display/hide Protein PDB File /var/folders/pt/7mw76b4s6lqctvb7z_ftmccc0000gn/T/3fly_fixed.pdb "Advanced Settings" Advanced Settings · · · · · · · · · · · · · · · · · · · Number of Systems - + (default values will be used if not provided) Number of Processors - + (default values will be used if not provided) Run Length - + Standard SILCS (SETUP) Halogen SILCS (Setup Required) Run Standard StLCS Simulation
+🕸 SILCS Simul ation Setup: 3fly_silcs Go to Home 🏠 🌣 Setup Project Name 3fly_siles Simulation III Fragmap Remote Server silcsserver (silcsbio@192.168.1.237) Project Location /home/silcsbio/silcsbio/projects/silcs.20220522.xAjA Click to display/hide Protein PDB File /var/folders/pt/7mw76b4s8lqctvb7z_ftmccc0000gn/T/3fly_fixed.pdb "Advanced Settings" Advanced Settings · · · · · · · · · · · · · · · · · · · Number of Systems - + (default values will be used if not provided) Number of Processors - + (default values will be used if not provided) Run Length - + Standard SILCS (SETUP) Halogen SILCS (Setup Required) Run Standard StLCS Simulation

 Tip: If a simulation stops prematurely, the progress bar will turn red and show a "Restart" option.
-When the job is restarted, the simulation will continue from the last cycle, but the progress bar may reset.
-This is because job recovery iterates over existing cycles to check if output was correctly produced.
-The completed cycles will be automatically skipped and the progress will update to where the job had stopped.
+When the job is restarted, completed cycles will be automatically skipped and the progress will update to where the job had stopped.
 That is to say, restarting a failed or stopped job will not cause you to lose existing job progress.